 As its name implies, a stop or reset deadlift has a “full stop” or pause between reps.
 Each rep has its own setup, and there is room to modify it from the previous one.
 This gives the body and mind a chance to prepare to lift the weight after every rep.

 Full-stop deadlifts are also different from to-go deadlifts in form.
 A reset deadlift helps develop more strength on the quads and spinal erectors because the weight does not go through an eccentric phase.
-It is more important for powerlifting competitors who want to lift as much weight as possible in one rep.
+This aspect carries more weight for those in powerlifting competitions, particularly those focused on lifting the heaviest weight in a single rep.

 The strengthening of spine erectors and the ability to correct positioning inconsistencies help minimize postural rounding.